Azmoria/dndbeyonddark/README.md

 # dndbeyonddark
-Dark themes for dndbeyond and character sheet
+Themes for DNDBeyond allowing for custom colors.
+Dark theme by default.

-You will need Stylus or another User CSS addon to apply these themes.
+You will need Stylus or another User CSS extension to apply these themes.

-There is a theme for character sheets and a theme for the rest of the site.
+If using the Stylus extension open the raw user.css files and click install.